The law in respect of recovering proceeds of crime can be draconian and tend to be strictly enforced.

 Wilford Smith Solicitors’s Criminal Defence Team appears in court regularly, and with years of experience in handing the most complex financial cases on behalf of our clients, we are best placed to advise you on challenging orders made under POCA.
 Our experienced Criminal Defence Lawyers are committed to providing a high-level service for our clients by developing robust defence strategies, ensuring the best possible outcome in any case.
 We know how distressing confiscation proceedings can be for you and your family, so we will ensure you are given understanding and pragmatic advice as part of our client-focused and highly personal service.

 Contact our Confiscation Solicitors in England and Wales

-Our Criminal Defence Solicitors are based in Sheffield and London and advice and represent clients throughout England and Wales.
+Our Criminal Defence Solicitors are based in London, Sheffield and Manchester and advice and represent clients throughout England and Wales.
 Contact us today on 0808 169 5677 to find out how we can help.